The 10 Best Natural Homemade Fertilizers For Indoor Plants

 If you’re aiming for alkaline soil or are trying to keep it neutral, you may wish to stay away from green tea.

 To create a green tea fertilizer, save a few tea bags after brewing and carefully open the bags over your soil once they’re cold.
+Then, spread a light layer of the leaves over the houseplants and leave it to sit at the base of your soil.

 If you’d rather create a liquid fertilizer, steep your old tea bags in water and pour or spray the resulting mixture over your soil.
 To create a stronger solution, simply steep your bags for longer.